 2. Uses Of Icons/Images To Represent Different Options

-An image speaks a thousand of words.
+An image speaks a thousand words.
 Images are easy to remember and understandable.
 Make sure the images that you use are related and clearly represent the options.
 Also, the images should follow the conventional, don’t be too creative on choosing the images.

 There are 5 different options available to choose from.
 Each of them is represented by an image.
-The “Advanced” option is represented by a “settings” icon while “Community” option is represented by icon with multiple persons.
+The “Advanced” option is represented by a “settings” icon while the “Community” option is represented by an icon with multiple persons.
 They are understandable, even though just look at the images/icons.

 3. Uses Of Column Height To Represent The Price

 You could also use the column height to significantly tell potential customers the differences in prices.
 The lower column will have a cheaper price and fewer features, while the highest column will have the most features with the most expansive price.

 They have 4 different options: Free, Basic, Business and Premium, with each of them having different prices and features.